walseb/fir/getting_started.md

 <a name="spirv"></a>
 ## Using SPIR-V tools

-Khronos provides many useful tools to deal with SPIR-V, which are included in the Vulkan SDK:
+Khronos provides many useful tools to deal with SPIR-V, which are included in the Vulkan SDK.
+See the [examples readme](fir-examples/readme.md#installation) for instructions concerning installation of the Vulkan SDK.

+Example usage of SPIR-V tools:

 * spirv-val: validate a SPIR-V file:
   - `spirv-val sourceProg.spv` to validate.